Iterable/iterable-roku-sdk/README.md

   Release notes for significant updates to the SDK.
 Also, information about deprecation dates and support windows.
 - [GitHub — Releases](https://github.com/Iterable/iterable-roku-sdk/releases) -
-  Release notes for all releases.
+  This repository's **Releases** page.
+Release notes for all versions of the SDK.

 Support policies: